-Colour, Heat and Sex: David Hockney at Tate Britain Reviewed
+Colour, Heat and Sex: David Hockney at Tate Britain Reviewed in the Spectator

 Laura Freeman describes our survey of Hockney’s early etchings as ‘an important companion show’ to the Tate’s retrospective in The Spectator.
 Read the full article below:

 No Californian could have painted Hockney’s pools.
 No La-La Land artist, raised on sun and orange juice, would have done tiles and diving boards and tan-lined bottoms as the boy from Bradford did.

 It had to be a Hockney, brought up, the fourth of five children, in a two-up two-down.
 Hockney, who aged three had sheltered from bombs with his mother Laura, father Kenneth, four siblings and a lady neighbour in the cupboard under the stairs.
 A Yorkshire child steeped in Typhoo tea and fortified by meat and potatoes from Robert’s Pie Shop.
 A painter who had bicycled the Wolds in the rain, and lived in the garden shed of an Earl’s Court boarding house when a student at the Royal College of Art in London.